 When it comes to igniting the romance, south London has lots to offer.
 The combination of love and food is a match made in heaven, right?
-Here are just a few cherry picked date ideas in South London.
+Here are just a few cherry picked date ideas in South London which includes Croydon, Wandsworth, Clapham Junction, Balham and Streatham – to name a few.

 It would seem too obvious to say Box Park as it’s the new kid on the block.
 A stroll down South Croydon’s restaurant quarter lets you know there is much more to offer.
-Combine drinks at Txt bar with a meal at Yumn Brasserie.
+Combine drinks at playgroud cocktail bar with a meal at Yumn Brasserie.
 At a higher price point, Yumn Brasserie is a special occasion type of place.
-Make it a Monday and you can benefit from half price cocktails at Txt bar from 7pm until close.

 Photo by @yumnbrasserie